rehierl/abstract-properties-code/readme.md

 Note that the end-/first-/last-based encodings are specialized level-based encodings.
-Because of that, these encodings don't add anything substantial other than these can be read/written more efficiently than the level-based encoding.
+Because of that, these encodings don't add anything substantial other than that these can be read/written more efficiently.

-The source code in the **/isomorphisms** subfolder is intended to provide a deeper understanding of the level- and the length-based encodings by forming these from their explicit counterparts, such as a hierarchy of rooted paths.
+The source code in the **/lib/isomorphisms** subfolder is intended to provide a deeper understanding of the level- and the length-based encodings by forming these from their explicit counterparts, such as a hierarchy of rooted paths.
 This approach allows to show a stepwise refinement of how the these encodings can be implemented.